 Opal vs ScrollJail

-Opal makes you subscribe before you've experienced a single second of value.
-ScrollJail is free before you try it, free while you use it, and honest about what it does.
-No questionnaire.
+Opal has a free tier.
+You just have to survive a questionnaire designed to make you feel broken before you find it.
+ScrollJail skips the funnel entirely - free before you try it, free while you use it, and honest about what it does.
 No manufactured urgency.
 Just one question every time you open a distracting app.

 |---|---|